-The memory is divided into 64 uniform blocks that can be erased independently so it is possible to preserve valid data while old data is erased.
+The memory is divided into 8 uniform blocks that can be erased independently so it is possible to preserve valid data while old data is erased (see Table 2, Block Addresses).
 Program and Erase commands are written to the Command Interface of the memory.
 An on-chip Program/Erase Controller (P/E.C.) simplifies the process of programming or erasing the memory by taking care of all of the special operations that are required to update the memory contents.

-The M59PW1282 features an innovative command, Multiple Word Program, that is used to program large streams of data.
+The M59PW032 features an innovative command, Multiple Word Program, that is used to program large streams of data.
 It greatly reduces the total programming time when a large number of Words are written to the memory at any one time.
-Using this command the entire memory can be programmed in 16s, compared to 72s using the standard Word Program.
+Using this command the entire memory can be programmed in 4s, compared to 18s using the standard Word Program.

-The end of a Program or Erase operation can be detected and any error conditions identified.
+The end of a program or erase operation can be detected and any error conditions identified.
 The command set required to control the memory is consistent with JEDEC standards.

 Chip Enable and Output Enable signals control the bus operation of the memory.
 They allow simple connection to most microprocessors, often without additional logic.

-The memory is offered in SO44 package and is supplied with all the bits set to '1').
+The memory is offered in SO44 and TSOP48 (12x20mm) packages.
+The memory is supplied with all the bits erased (set to '1').